Supported Platforms

 HOOPS Exchange being an explicitly shared library, the impact occurs at runtime.
 Any application running HOOPS Exchange must have at least Visual Studio 2019 redistributable.

-Starting from HOOPS Exchange 2025, support for Mac OS versions lower than 13.0 have been dropped and for iOS versions lower than 12.5.7.
+Starting from HOOPS Exchange 2025.1.0, support for macOS versions below 13.0 and iOS versions below 12.5.7 has been dropped.

 Visit our Developer Support page to familiarize yourself with support procedures, including deprecated functionality.